vippsas/vipps-recurring-api/vipps-recurring-api.md

 We will make sure the user is able to pay.

-**IMPORTANT:** We don't provide details about each charge attempt to the merchant, but we do help the user to correct any problems in the Vipps MobilePay app.
+**IMPORTANT:** We don't provide details about each charge attempt to the merchant, but we do help the user to correct any problems in the Vipps or MobilePay app.
 This results in a *very* high success rate for charges.

 The `retryDays` are not tied to the agreement’s interval.
 This means that a charge